Crocodilia in India: Family Gavialidae

-The largest gharial in the wilderness was a specimen which measured 19.5 ft, and was found River Girwa, at Katarniaghat Wildlife Sanctuary.
+The largest gharial in the wilderness was a specimen which measured 19.5 ft, and was found in the River Girwa, at Katarniaghat Wildlife Sanctuary.
 It is the rarest crocodilian species.
-Only four were left in 1975 when Whitaker started a breeding programme of gharials.
-Their population has increased to about 1000.
+Only four were left in 1975 when Whitaker started a breeding programme for gharials.
+Their population had increased to about 1000.
 Earlier, they were found in rivers from Japan to Spain.
 They are now limited to India, Bangladesh and Nepal.
-It is found in only some rivers of India which include the Chambal, Girwa, Ganges, Yamuna, Kali, Kosi and Gandak.
+They are found only in some rivers of India which include the Chambal, Girwa, Ganges, Yamuna, Kali, Kosi and Gandak.

+The Wildlife Institute of India (WII) conducted a survey of gharial populations in the Ganga-basin, over an area of 7,000 square kilometers.
+The basin-wide survey, published in early 2026, recorded over 3,000 gharials.

 Human intervention

 Crocodile farms are used mainly for conservation and breeding programs.
 In January 2019, a controversial programme to relocate 300 crocodiles from the area of the Statue of Unity in Gujarat started.